The Significance of Asma ul Husna

 - Al-Haleem: The Most Forbearing

-These are just some examples of Asma ul Husna.
-There are many more names that describe Allah’s greatness and glory.
-By learning these names and their meanings, we can increase our love and awe for Allah, and we can invoke Him by them in our prayers and supplications.
-We can also try to emulate some of His attributes in our own lives, such as being merciful, forgiving, generous, just, etc. This way, we can get closer to Allah and attain His pleasure and Paradise.
+The names listed with their meanings are a selection of Asma ul Husna.
+The complete list describes Allah’s immense greatness and glory.
+Learning these names and their meanings increases a believer’s love and reverence for Allah, providing a foundation for sincere prayers and supplications.
+Believers can also strive to emulate some of these attributes in their daily lives, such as demonstrating mercy, forgiveness, generosity, and justice.
+This practice brings one closer to Allah and helps attain His pleasure and Paradise.

-I hope this article has been helpful and informative for you.
+May this article provide clear guidance and deeper understanding.
 May Allah bless you and guide you to the right path.
 Ameen.